collective/castle.buildout/README.rst

 Castle CMS installer
 ====================

-This is an attempt to git castle.cms up and running
+This is an attempt to get castle.cms up and running

 As stated in the README of castle.cms: